spatialthoughts/qgis-tutorials/source/docs/3/travel_time_analysis.rst

   .. image:: /static/3/travel_time_analysis/images/08.png
     :align: center

 9. Before we can join these two layers, we must ensure that the values in both columns match exactly.
 Thought they appear the same, they are of different type.
 Since GeoJSON format has no way of specifying property types, all values are assumed to be of the type *String* - i.e. Text.
-But when we import a CSV to QGIS, QGIS intelligently determines the types of the columns based on the values and hence has assigned the type *Integer* to the column ``sourceid``.
-So we need to convert the column from the GeoJSON to an integer type as well.
+But when we import a CSV to QGIS, by default, QGIS tries to determines the types of the columns based on the values and assign appropriate field type.
+For the CSV file, the data type for the column ``sourceid`` was assigned as *Integer*.
+So we need to convert the column from the GeoJSON to an *Integer* type as well.
 Go to :menuselection:`Processing --> Toolbox --> Vector Table --> Field Calculator algorithm`.
 Double-click to launch it.

   .. image:: /static/3/travel_time_analysis/images/09.png
     :align: center